This chapter deals extensively with how to build a good relationship with clients.

 You might deal with a client that wants results, and they want them now.

-In that case, you have to temper their expectations and teach them a little patience.
+In that case, you must temper their expectations and teach them patience.

 Understanding is a key trait for a personal trainer.

-The degree of understanding you will need to show to each client is always going to vary as well.
+The degree of understanding you must show each client will also vary.

-You are going to have to understand exactly why they want to make use of your services and that means helping to work out their goals and expectations.
+You will have to understand exactly why they want to use your services, which means helping to work out their goals and expectations.

 By understanding those two important things, you can help them to achieve what they want from their workout program.